International Student Information

 - Subject Line: Action Required: Submit New Student Initial Document Request

 - Email Sender: firstname.lastname@example.org

 - Complete ASAP – delay of E-Form submission will impact VISA appointment scheduling.
 When filling out the funding information section of the E-Form, please reference this document for the first 12 months of estimated tuition expenses.

 Heinz College cannot provide updates regarding the processing of your E-Form.
 Your immigration document is generally available within 4 to 6 weeks of submitting a complete E-Form.

 Receiving the I-20 document

-The I-20 document will be sent to you after all forms and financial information have been received and verified.
+The I-20 document will be sent to you after all forms and financial information submitted through the E-Form have been received and verified.
 Again, you should allow sufficient time for the processing of all required information.
-After you receive the I-20 document, you will need to pay your SEVIS Fee (more instructions will be included with your I-20 document) and then you must make an appointment with the U.S. consulate for an interview to receive your VISA.
+OIE will connect you with an outside shipping company in order to ship the I-20 to a location of your choosing.
+After you receive the I-20 or DS-2019 document, you will need to pay your SEVIS Fee (more instructions will be included with your OIE documents) and then you must make an appointment with the U.S. consulate for an interview to receive your VISA.
 VISA processing in some countries may require an additional 3 weeks.
 Consider your country's immigration regulations and allow sufficient time for processing your VISA well in advance of your expected arrival date.

 The name of your degree program on your I-20 may be different from the name of your CMU degree program